 Treatment of chronic leukemia comes in many forms and is highly curable.
 Your doctor will discuss all your treatment options with you.
 While some treatment options may be unpleasant, the success of your treatment depends on you following your doctor’s treatment plan.

 Claiming Leukemia Disability Benefits on an LTD Insurance Policy

 If you have submitted a claim to your long-term disability insurance carrier, and your claim is been denied, please give us a call today.
 We can help you through the complicated appeals process and make it far more likely that your claim is approved.
 You and your family have suffered enough because of your acute or chronic leukemia and you deserve the benefits you have paid for.
 Don’t let a big insurance company push you around.
 We are here to take them on and get you paid.

 Contact Us Today

 If your claim for long term disability insurance benefits for cancer was denied, you need an experienced attorney to get you the benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.